Async Rust, Part One: Futures

 the other hand, "goroutines" are "stackful".
 They can do recursion without

-recurring future before it .await
+recurring future before it .awaits it:

 async fn factorial(n: u64) -> u64 {